Back

 * Straight Leg Lifts on Dip/Pullup Bar

-* Low Back Extensions (don’t go past parallel) use weight like 10 to 25 pound plate to challenge even more
+* Low Back Extensions (don’t go past parallel) use a weight to challenge yourself even more.

 5. Isometric Leg Speed/Strength Program

-I’m not going into detail into this.
+I’m not going into detail on this.
 You can read all about it at the link.
 I’ve been recommending this program for the last 4 years because it WORKS.
-It had added an average of 3 yards per each of my student’s field goals, kickoffs and punts.
+It had added an average of 3 yards to each of my students’ field goals, kickoffs, and punts.
 Do this starting ASAP through the season (full instructions included when you receive the program).
-Athletic Quickness Kick Farther Program
+Athletic Quickness Kick Farther Program.

 This is it.
-Everything you need to know about field goal kicking, kickoffs, punting in a concise format with step by step guides on technique, fundamentals, drills, exercises and even discussion on gym workouts and kicking equipment you need.
-The best part about this Football Kicking eBook is it is downloadable immediately and you do not have to wait for any shipping as it is in electronic format only so you can read it on your iPad, iPhone, Smart Phone, Laptop, PC or Mac or even print it out!
-Read detailed description of the book I wrote here: ‘Complete Guide to Kicking & Punting’ by Brent Grablachoff *7-31-12 Update: Purchase our new Kicking DVD too!
-Complete Guide to Kicking
+Everything you need to know about field goal kicking, kickoffs, and punting in a concise format with step-by-step guides on technique, fundamentals, drills, exercises, and even a discussion on gym workouts and kicking equipment you need.
+The best part about this Football Kicking eBook is that it is downloadable immediately, and you do not have to wait for any shipping, as it is in electronic format only, so you can read it on your iPad, iPhone, smartphone, Laptop, PC, or Mac, or even print it out!
+Read a detailed description of the book I wrote here: ‘Complete Guide to Kicking & Punting by Brent Grablachoff.
+7-31-12 Update: Purchase our new Kicking DVD too!
+Complete Guide to Kicking.

 7. Emergency Tune-Up Lesson

-Schedule a 1 on 1 Training Session with me any Sunday at Laguna Hills High School in beautiful Orange County, CA or any other day in beautiful San Diego, CA with 3 locations near downtown, La Jolla and East County!
-I offer kicking lessons and punting lessons year-round in So Cal.
-You can also fly me out to train your son 1 on 1 wherever you may be located or come train with me for a 3 Day session like this Professional Kicker did (see his before & after instructional YouTube Video).
+Schedule a 1 on 1 Training Session with me in Austin, Texas, or with a KW coach in another state (Find a Coach)!
+I offer kicking lessons and punting lessons year-round in Texas.
+You can also fly me out to train your son 1 on 1 wherever you may be located, or come train with me for a 3 Day session like this Professional Kicker did (see his before & after instructional YouTube Video).

 8. Virtual Private Lesson

-If you don’t have the means to see me in California, there is a ‘virtual private lesson’ option.
-You would simply e-mail or mail me footage of your kicks/punts and then we schedule a 15 minute phone call to break down your form/technique and help you understand everything that is going on and what you need to work on to improve.
-This is one of the best deals in the Kicking World Shop
+If you don’t have the means to see me in Austin, Texas, there is a ‘virtual lesson’ option.
+You would share a few videos of your kicks/punts, and then I would send you back a video with annotations and verbal commentary that breaks down your form/technique, helping you understand what is going on and what you need to work on to improve.
+This is one of the best deals in the Kicking World Shop.

-As always, feel free to e-mail or message me on Facebook or YouTube if you have any questions or need help with anything.
-Our YouTube site and Facebook page are incredible resources for you to get free tips, participate in contests and make some kicking/punting friends.
-You must ‘LIKE’ the Facebook page to unlock all the additional features.
+As always, feel free to email or message me on Instagram, X, Facebook, or YouTube if you have any questions or need help with anything.
+Our YouTube and Instagram channels are incredible resources for you to get free tips, participate in contests, and make some kicking/punting friends.

 brent (at) kickingworld.com